-In a 12-week, multicenter, double-blind study, 457 patients experiencing pain due to diabetic polyneuropathy were randomly assigned to treatment with duloxetine 20 mg once daily, 60 mg once daily, 60 mg twice daily (twice FDA approved dosage) or placebo.74 The two higher doses of duloxetine demonstrated statistically significant greater improvement than placebo in the 24 hour mean VAS for pain, the primary efficacy measure, beginning one week after randomization and continuing throughout the 12-week trial.
+In a 12-week, multicenter, double-blind study, 457 patients experiencing pain due to diabetic polyneuropathy were randomly assigned to treatment with duloxetine (Cymbalta) 20 mg once daily, 60 mg once daily, 60 mg twice daily or placebo.
+The two higher doses of duloxetine (Cymbalta) demonstrated statistically significant greater improvement than placebo in the 24 hour mean VAS for pain, the primary efficacy measure, beginning one week after randomization and continuing throughout the 12-week trial.
 Significantly more patients in all three active-treatment groups achieved a 50 percent reduction in the 24-hour mean VAS for pain compared with placebo.
-Duloxetine treatment was considered to be safe and well tolerated with less than 20 percent discontinuation due to adverse events.
+Duloxetine (Cymbalta) treatment was considered to be safe and well tolerated with less than 20 percent discontinuation due to adverse events.

-In a similar study, patients with diabetic peripheral neuropathic pain (DPNP) were randomized to treatment with duloxetine 60 mg or placebo once or twice daily for 12 weeks; the higher dose of duloxetine is twice the FDA-approved dosage.75 Both doses of duloxetine were superior to placebo in reducing the 24-hour average pain severity score.
-Treatment with duloxetine also resulted in greater improvement in the secondary endpoints of CGI-S and PGI.
-This study was performed by the manufacturer of duloxetine.
+In a similar study, patients with diabetic peripheral neuropathic pain (DPNP) were randomized to treatment with duloxetine (Cymbalta) 60 mg or placebo once or twice daily for 12 weeks.
+Both doses of duloxetine (Cymbalta) were superior to placebo in reducing the 24-hour average pain severity score.
+Treatment with duloxetine (Cymbalta) also resulted in greater improvement in the secondary endpoints of CGI-S and PGI.
+This study was performed by the manufacturer of duloxetine (Cymbalta).

-An eight-week, double-blind, randomized, placebo-controlled trial evaluated the effectiveness and safety of venlafaxine ER 75 and 150 mg on ongoing pain and quantitative sensory tests in 60 patients with neuropathic pain.76 In the 55 patients who completed the study, VAS for pain decreased significantly in all three treatment groups.
-There was no difference regarding pain intensity and escape medication.
+An eight-week, double-blind, randomized, placebo-controlled trial evaluated the effectiveness and safety of venlafaxine ER (Effexor XR) 75 and 150 mg on ongoing pain and quantitative sensory tests in 60 patients with neuropathic pain.
+In the 55 patients who completed the study, VAS for pain decreased significantly in all three treatment groups.
+There were no differences regarding pain intensity and escape medication.
 While the degree of temporal summation to electrical and heat stimuli decreased significantly in both venlafaxine groups compared to placebo, the study showed no significant effect of venlafaxine on ongoing pain intensity.
+Venlafaxine ER (Effexor XR) is not currently FDA approved for the management of neuropathic pain.